TelegramBots/Telegram.Bot.Framework/README.md

 Simple framework for building Telegram bots.
 Ideal for running multiple chat bots inside a single ASP.NET Core app.

+You can see a sample bot using this framework in action here: [https://t.me/NTBF_SampleBot](https://t.me/NTBF_SampleBot)

 ## Screenshots

 --> Add here <--